 Screenpresso is available in both free and premium versions.
 You should only upgrade to the premium version if you want to use additional features or remove branding on some features.
 The differences between both versions are described here.

-How To Take A Screenshot On Windows 10 With ShareX
+Take A Screenshot On Windows 10 With ShareX

 ShareX is a free and open-source screenshot tool that has been developed for over 11 years.
 It allows you to take a screenshot or record any section of your screen and then quickly share it with others.
 ShareX also lets you upload images, text, or other files to many supported destinations you can choose from.